 Slumlords bought up multiple properties to milk the rent before the properties were torn down.

 By the 1970s, typically 10 people would share the $25 a week rent for a one-bedroom apartment in a converted fourplex that might have a hole in the floor from the dripping plumbing from above.
 Tenants might only have access to a second floor apartment by outdoor rotted stairs through a second floor window.
+The cheap roller shutters Melbourne companies offer are often also cheap in quality.
+Average quality components don’t just compromise the operational capabilities of the shutter and create hurdles in smooth operations, but they also reduce the life of the shutters.
+You’ll experience frequent repair and maintenance requirements if a roller shutter has been made with poor quality components.

 How was it possible for anyone to imagine Munger Place becoming the first single-family historic district or that homeowners would spend $500 million on renovation by 2014?